GenesysTS/Digital-Experience-GSol/content/005-Functionality/_index.md

 ## How-to guides

-This section is helping you walk through the demo with step by step instruction to demo a specific feature.
+The following sections are helping you to walk through step by step instruction to demo a specific feature and become more familiar with what is available.

 ### Setup